Single Mum by Choice: There I was, 38 years old and single

 “My first two attempts failed and the idea of going there again made me so anxious.
 This was the last straw of my precious sperm in the hospital.
 If we did not succeed now, we had to make a new order.

 I asked my mum to come with me for my third attempt.
 It felt good not to be alone.
 My mum seems to be my lucky charm because this time I got pregnant.
 OMG, I was pregnant!!!

 I felt so overwhelmed.
 It is a feeling that is so hard to describe.
 I cried happy tears.”

 The other mums do not know the rules either

 Of course, the doubts about if I had made the right decision to do this alone was still there.
-I questioned if I was good enough, if I could do this alone, if my son would hate me for choosing to have him this way.
-My girlfriends were a great support and they told me that they also had doubts even though they did not have their children alone.
+I questioned if I was good enough if I could do this alone if my son would hate me for choosing to have him this way.
+My girlfriends were great support and they told me that they also had doubts even though they did not have their children alone.
 They said that it was perfectly normal and that all mums have doubts.

 My son turned hope into happiness

-After the birth, I stepped into a new world.
+After birth, I stepped into a new world.
 A world where I was a mother.

 When I look at my boy today, I wish I could send a picture of him to my donor.
 I would like to let him know what a beautiful person my son is – his face and his character.
 I would like to let him know how thankful I am.
 There are no words that can describe my gratitude to my donor.
 He must be a really good human being for doing this.
 I hope one day that he will know how beautiful a person he has helped bring into the world!

-In our Facebook group Family Dreams you can connect with other single mums and single mums to be.
+In our Facebook group Family Dreams, you can connect with other single mums by choice and single mums by choice to be.
 The closed group is a kind community where you can ask questions, share your story and support others on their fertility journey.
 Join the group here.